18F/alaska-child-welfare/Days of Future Passed/TaylorArticle.md

 business function at a time.
 Finally, we had to get our teams to understand how to design in this way.
-All these work transitions translated to challenges and learning curves for support team members, but we also had to adjustment how we worked with department leadership and our federal partners.
+All these work transitions translated to challenges and learning curves for support team members, but we also had to adjust how we worked with department leadership and our federal partners.

 Security was a significant hurdle, and there were a few other perfect storms along the way, like the OIT transition occurring at the same time